Twin Cities, Gemini

 Werner put in a mental note regarding Stein’s poor spending habits.

 “I didn’t feel like calling it a night so I wandered around for a little bit,” Stein continued.
 “You know how it is.
 It’s like when we’re in the trenches just waiting around doing nothing.
-Makes me anxious.
+Makes me fucking anxious.
 Anyway, I ended up wandering into the west side of the city.”

-“I… well… I saw the colonel when I was there.
+“I… well… I saw the oberst when I was there.
 He was in an alley just outside one of the casinos.
 I was gonna join him but he was talking to someone.
 A lady.
 Thought she was cute.”
 Stein’s leg began to bounce and he tapped the left side of his face.
 “But she… there was a tattoo on her face.
 On the left side.”

-“I don’t keep up much with news outside of Capricorn ‘cause it doesn’t mean jack to me,” Stein continued with a nod, “but the tattoo… I think it was… No, I know it was… the tattoos in the papers.
+“I don’t keep up much with news outside of Capricorn ‘cause it doesn’t mean shit to me,” Stein continued with a nod, “but the tattoo… I think it was… No, I know it was… the tattoos in the papers.
 ELPIS tattoos.”

 Werner did not allow his tension to show.